Friday, 9 September 2011

 Afternoon tea with the hens

-I don’t remember Grandma ever saying she had been to a hen do.
-My daughter’s bridesmaids had organised a secret weekend away to celebrate the final weeks of singledom and invited me along.
-The destination turned out to be Bath and we stayed in a lovely farmhouse in Welton Manor Farm.
-It was an idyllic venue for a hen party!
+I don’t remember Grandma ever saying she had been to a 'hen do'.
+My daughter’s bridesmaids had organised a secret weekend away to celebrate her final weeks of singledom.
+The destination was a farmhouse on the outskirts of Bath - an idyllic venue for a hen party!

-On the first evening, we got dressed up in our best togs for dinner at the farmhouse, preceded by tasty canapés and a glass or two or fizz.
-After the meal, we moved into the lounge for a karaoke competition.
-I had also taken my saxophone so the girls sang several songs which I’d practised.
-It was a great success and one of the girls commented that this was the first hen do she been to with a band!
+On the first evening, we got dressed up in our best togs for dinner with a glass or two or fizz.
+After the meal, I got out my saxophone for the girls sang along.
+It was a great success and one of the girls said that this was the first hen do she been to with a family band!

-I’m not quite sure what Grandma would have made of the next day, as we set off in a minibus to Bath to do Burlesque Dancing.
-The hens got dressed up appropriately with basques, black stockings and suspenders.
-And with teacher, Rachelle’s encouragement learnt the steps to become dazzling Dancing Divas.
+I’m not quite sure what Grandma would have made of the next day, as we set off to do Burlesque Dancing.
+The hens got dressed up appropriately with basques, black stockings and suspenders and with teacher, Rachelle’s encouragement learnt the steps to become dazzling Dancing Divas.

 Blowing the birthday candles out!

 I left for the drive home while the girls got ready for their evening’s partying with a cocktail making session, tapas and the Bath nightclubs.
 So, huge thanks to my daughter for asking me along and to all the girls for being so welcoming.
 I’m really looking forward to the big day soon.
 Now on with the wedding cake!